vorth/vzome-sharing/_posts/2022-03-03-hypershortBlue-newerTips-22-45-22.md

 rectangular holes in the Zome connector ball.
 Note that I haven't printed any of these with Shapeways yet, so caveat emptor!

-As always, my Shapeways store has no markup for me, so the cost you see is the cost that Shapeways charges.
+As always, my Shapeways store has no markup for me, so the cost you see is the cost that Shapeways charges.,

+This design should work fine for FDM printers you might have at home, though it is not tested.
+You won't need the Shapeways-required white "sprues" in that case, so I recommend removing them in the vZome file and regenerating the STL file.
+Remember to cap the tips after you remove the sprues, and use counter-clockwise winding!